zubinchopra/portaldocs/portal-sdk/templates/portalfx-data-masterdetailsbrowse.md

 <!-- TODO:  Determine whether this is the sample that is causing the npm run docs build to blow up. -->

-  gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/MasterDetail/MasterDetailBrowse/MasterDetailBrowse.pdl", "section": "data#pdlArea"}
+ {"gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/MasterDetail/MasterDetailBrowse/MasterDetailBrowse.pdl", "section": "data#pdlArea"}

 2. Use the `fetch()` method from the `DataView` to populate the `QueryCache` and  select data from it to be viewed.
 This process is known as creating a view on the `QueryCache`, and it allows the items that are returned by the fetch call to be viewed or edited.
 It also implicitly forms a ref-count to the `DataCache` entries that it selects.
 The code that performs this is in the following example.

 <!-- TODO:  Determine whether this is the sample that is causing the npm run docs build to blow up. -->

-  gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/MasterDetail/MasterDetailBrowse/ViewModels/MasterViewModels.ts", "section": "data#createView"}
+ {"gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/MasterDetail/MasterDetailBrowse/ViewModels/MasterViewModels.ts", "section": "data#createView"}

  3. There are two controls on this blade, both of which use the view that was just created: a `grid` control and the `OptionGroup` control.